Wenri/linux-gbc/Ubuntu.md

 Name:    linux-lowlatency
 Version: 5.15.0
-Series:  22.04 (jammy)
+Series:  22.10 (kinetic)
 Description:
-    This is the source code for the Ubuntu linux kernel for the 22.04 series.
+    This is the source code for the Ubuntu linux kernel for the 22.10 series.
 This source tree is used to produce the flavours: lowlatency, lowlatency-64k.
     This kernel is configured to support the widest range of desktop, laptop and server configurations.